aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/signatureline/is_signed/_index.md

 ﻿---
+title: SignatureLine.is_signed property
+linktitle: is_signed property
-title: is_signed property
+articleTitle: is_signed property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Indicates that signature line is signed by digital signature."
+description: "SignatureLine.is_signed property.
+Indicates that signature line is signed by digital signature."
 type: docs
 weight: 60
 url: /python-net/aspose.words.drawing/signatureline/is_signed/